 - Relax, it is just a twitter chat.
 You don’t have to elbow yourself in.

 Relax, it is just a twitter chat.
 You don't have to elbow yourself in.Click To Tweet

 - Better to copy paste your questions instead of typing it.

 - Better yet, better to pre-schedule your questions so that gives you time to engage.

 - Pre-schedule reminders to particular tweeters.

-- If your guest is in a different part of town, it is better that you have other direct communication tool open like Skype or your phone.
-In case something untoward happens like internet going down, etc. This happened.
+- If your guest is in a different part of town, it is better to have other direct communication tools open like Skype, your phone, or Facebook messenger that does real-time messaging.
+This is in case something untoward happens like internet going down, etc.

 After a Twitter Chat

 - Summarize interesting and helpful tweets using list.ly or other similar apps.

 - Ask your audience topics that may interest them.